luckman212/alfred-workflow-configurator/README.md

 ### Why

-When updating Workflows, Alfred's current behavior is to re-enable a Workflow, even if it was Disabled prior to the update.
+When updating Workflows, Alfred's current behavior is to re-enable a Workflow, _even if it was Disabled prior to the update_.
 This might make sense for most people, but it wasn't what I wanted.
-So I wrote this to keep my Workflows set the way I wanted them.
+I wrote this to keep my Workflows set the way I wanted them.

 ### How